Legal Entity (Foreign Subsidiary) Registration in India

 This is the most vital step in the Incorporation of Legal Entity in India.
 It requires filing of the Memorandum and Articles of Association of the Company digitally along with various other documents duly executed by the proposed directors and shareholders.

 👉 Declaration by Director in form DIR 2

 👉 Declaration of Director in Form INC 9

 Generally, the incorporation documents are required to be self-attested by Indian Nationals.
-However, in case of Foreign Nationals, the process is as under for Incorporation of Foreign Subsidiary Company in India:
+However, in case of Foreign Nationals, the process is as under for Incorporation:

-In the documents are signed outside India, then the same have to be notarized by a Public notary of the residence country and consularized or apostilled by the competent authority, as the case may be.
-If the documents are signed in India, then copy of Visa and stamped passport, proving his/her presence in India at the time of signing is required.
+In the documents are signed outside India, then the same have to be notarised by a Public notary of the residence country and consularized or apostiled by the competent authority, as the case may be.
+If the documents are signed in India, then copy of Business Visa and stamped passport, proving his/her presence in India at the time of signing is required.

 If the subscriber is a foreign entity, then the Incorporation documents should be signed by the representative of the foreign entity.
-An Authorization Letter duly stating the name of the Authorized Person and the number of shares subscribed should be notarized, consularized or apostilled, as the case may be in the home country of the subscriber company.
+An Authorisation Letter duly stating the name of the Authorized Person and the number of shares subscribed should be notarised, consularized or apostiled, as the case may be in the home country of the subscriber company.
 Once the Incorporation application is approved, the Registrar would issue a Certificate with a Corporate Identification Number (CIN).
 The PAN and TAN of the Company would also be allotted simultaneously.

 A two-stage reporting procedure is to be followed when a company is raising funds from a foreign investor:

 👉 On receipt of funds: The Company has to provide details in an “Advance Reporting Form” to the RBI within 30 days of receiving funds from foreign investor(s).

 👉 The company has to issue shares within 180 days from the date of receiving funds.